The Chronicle (South Australia): South Australian Chronicle and Weekly Mail

-On 4 January 1868, with the installation of a new steam press, the size of the paper doubled to four sheets, or sixteen pages and changed its banner to The South Australian Chronicle and Weekly Mail.
+On 4 January 1868, with the installation of a new steam press, the size of the paper doubled to four sheets, or sixteen pages, and changed its banner to The South Australian Chronicle and Weekly Mail.
 The editor at this time was William Hay, and its offices were on Grenfell Street.

 South Australian Weekly Chronicle

 On 16 April 1881, its banner was changed to The South Australian Weekly Chronicle, with which is incorporated the Weekly Mail.
-At this time it was 24 pages and the proprietors were Thomas King, Frederic Britten Burden and John Langdon Bonython, and was published at their offices, corner of King William and Currie Street, Adelaide.
+At this time, it was 24 pages, and the proprietors were Thomas King, Frederic Britten Burden, and John Langdon Bonython, and it was published at their offices, corner of King William and Currie Street, Adelaide.

 South Australian Chronicle

 On 16 March 1889, its banner was changed to The South Australian Chronicle, with which is incorporated the Weekly Mail.
-At this time it was 24 pages and the proprietors were Frederic Britten Burden and John Langdon Bonython, and was published in the offices of the South Australian Advertiser, Chronicle and Express, corner of King William and Currie Street, Adelaide.
+At this time, it was 24 pages, and the proprietors were Frederic Britten Burden, and John Langdon Bonython, and was it published in the offices of the South Australian Advertiser, Chronicle and Express, corner of King William and Currie Street, Adelaide.

 The Chronicle

 On 5 October 1895, its banner was changed to The Chronicle, with which is incorporated the Weekly Mail.
-At this time it was 48 pages and the proprietor was John Langdon Bonython, trading as J. L. Bonython, and was published in the offices of the South Australian Advertiser, The South Australian Chronicle and Express, corner of King William and Currie Street, Adelaide.
+At this time, it was 48 pages, and the proprietor was John Langdon Bonython, trading as J. L. Bonython, and was published in the offices of the South Australian Advertiser, The South Australian Chronicle and Express, corner of King William and Currie Street, Adelaide.

 Between 1957 and 1969, a rural edition, titled Chronicle: South East edition, was also published.

 Closure

-The last edition was 26 September 1975 and Chronicle employees were transferred to The Advertiser.
+The last edition was 26 September 1975, and Chronicle employees were transferred to The Advertiser.